sarahcstringer/grpc-workshop/01-chat/README.md

 The client and server will now need to be updated with the new service definitions.

-The server will have to be updated to accept a request to add a new user.
+The server will have to be updated to accept a request to add a new user, and keep track of unique usernames.

 The client will need to ask the user for a username when starting up (you can use Python's `input()` function to prompt the user for input from the command line).
-It will then need to send a request to the server to add that new user.
+It will then need to send a request to the server to add that new user, and keep prompting if the user did not enter a unique username.
 The client will also need to send along the username with every message that the user sends to the server.
 Additionally, the client will need to be updated to print a username along with printing each message that is streamed from the server.

+### Example solution

+There are many ways to approach this feature.
+One possible solution is in [`solutions/01-add-user`](https://github.com/sarahcstringer/grpc-workshop/tree/master/01-chat/solutions/01-add-user).

 ## Stretch goal